xzfc/ndb.nim/How-To-Use-NDB.md

 """, "green bean", 100, 0.92)
 ```

 If an error is found during the insertion, the returned number is -1.
 If you are wanting to do your own error catching, then use the alternate `insertID` function.
+See [CATCHING ERRORS] .

 **EXTRA:** [Understanding Types](How-To-Use-NDB-understanding-types.md)